savannahsaki/FTSenderPlugin/README.md

 FTSenderPlugin is an easy to use UIViewController category that allows for sending of in-app text messages and emails.

-For example use see the sample project.
+For example use see below or the sample project.

 How to use?
 ---------------------